xtrusia/ceph-charms/README.md

 # Project and community

 We warmly welcome community contributions, suggestions, fixes, and constructive feedback.
-If you find any errors or have suggestions for improvements, please [report a bug on Launchpad](https://bugs.launchpad.net/charm-ceph-dashboard).
+If you find any errors or have suggestions for improvements, please report a bug on launchpad on the specific component (For example, for ceph dashboard, use [this link](https://bugs.launchpad.net/charm-ceph-dashboard).

 **Note**:

 Please read [this guide](https://docs.openstack.org/charm-guide/latest/community/software-bug.html) before submitting a bug.
 This will considerably reduce the time needed to triage your bug.

-[Join our Matrix forum](https://matrix.to/#/#openstack-charms:ubuntu.com) to engage with our community and get support.
+[Join our Matrix forum](https://matrix.to/#/#ceph-general:ubuntu.com) to engage with our community and get support.

 We abide by the [Ubuntu Code of Conduct](https://ubuntu.com/community/ethos/code-of-conduct).